ManlyThe Locals' Guide

 Manly used to be a fish-and-chips town.
 It still is, gloriously, but in the last decade it's quietly become one of Sydney's most interesting food neighbourhoods.
 A tight-knit clutch of independent cafés, a serious wine bar scene, and chefs who properly love the daily catch coming off the wharf.

-Below is the shortlist — the places we'd send a friend visiting for the first time.
+Below is the shortlist.
+The places we'd send a friend visiting for the first time.
 We've left out the chains, the tourist traps, and the Corso pubs you can find on any map.
 Always double-check hours before you go; Manly half-shuts down between 3 and 5pm on weekdays.

 Sydney rock oysters on ice with lemon at a Manly Wharf restaurant